JanJericevic/MiRco_robot/README.md

 KERNEL=="js0", SUBSYSTEM=="input", ACTION=="add", RUN+="/usr/bin/setfacl -m o:rw $env{DEVNAME}"
 ```

-This udev rule uses `ACL` to set the `others` read-write permissions of the input device `js0`.
+This udev rule uses `ACL` to set the read-write permissions of the input device `js0` for the `others` group.
 You can modify the rule using `ACL` commands.